 NYC school district lifts ban on Zoom following privacy and security issues

-Zoom app approved for NYC schools
+Zoom app no longer banned from NYC schools

 New York City's Department of Education has lifted the ban on Zoom.
 The school district announced Tuesday in conjunction with the videoconferencing company, that students and teachers will have access the Zoom app for remote learning and collaboration.